ETCLabs/sACN/docs/pages/using_merge_receiver.md

 The data callbacks include data originating from one or more sources transmitting on the current universe.
 Each source has a handle that serves as a primary key, differentiating it from other sources.
-The merge receiver provides information about each source, including the name, IP, and CID.
+The merge receiver provides information about each source that's active on the current universe, including the name, IP, and CID.
 This information is provided directly in the non-DMX callback.
 However, in the merged data callback, only the source handles are passed in.
 To obtain more details about a source, use the get source function.

 <!-- CODE_BLOCK_START -->
 ```c